What is Apple School Manager

 There are two options when changing Managed Apple ID formats:

-- Change the Managed Apple ID format for all locations: This changes the format for all new users.
+- Change the Managed Apple ID format for all locations: This option changes the format for all new users.
 Existing users still use the original format.

-- Change the Managed Apple ID format for users: This changes the format for all new and existing users.
+- Change the Managed Apple ID format for users: This option changes the format for all new and existing users.

 What is MDM?